 Butternut Squash Cornbread Muffins

-Butternut Squash Cornbread Muffins are the moistest cornbread muffins ever with a mild, sweet butternut squash flavor.
-They’re a great way to change up traditional cornbread, and are delicious served with soup and chili!
+Butternut Squash Cornbread Muffins are easy cornbread muffins with sweet butternut squash flavor.
+They’re a great way to change up traditional cornbread!

-I adapted these muffins from my Buttery Maple Skillet Cornbread, which is incredible.
-HOWEVER….I wanted to make these a bit lighter, and I felt that by using canola oil instead of butter, the butternut squash flavor could shine through that much more.
-It’s very subtle, and if you didn’t know that butternut squash puree was in these muffins, you couldn’t really tell that much.
+I adapted this cornbread muffin recipe from my Skillet Cornbread Recipe, which is incredible.
+HOWEVER….I wanted to make these a bit lighter, and I felt that by using oil instead of butter, the butternut squash flavor could shine through that much more.
+The flavor is very subtle, and if you didn’t know that butternut squash puree was in these muffins, you couldn’t really tell that much.
 Nobody in my family pinpointed it, which means it’s a wonderful way to get picky eaters more nutrition.

 - 1 cup all purpose flour